labex-labs/open-source-labs/python/python-mastery/lab-ex7-4-low-level-of-class-creation/en/step3.md

         super().check(value)
 ```

+In this code, `expected_type` is set to `object` by default.
+Subclasses will override this with the specific type they are checking for.
+The `check` method uses the `isinstance` function to check if the value is of the expected type.
+If not, it raises a `TypeError`.

-Traditionally, we would create type-specific validators like this:
+Traditionally, we would create type - specific validators like this:

 ```python
 class Integer(Typed):